theHasanMahmud/Bangladesh-Landmark-Management-Mobile-App/README.md

-# Bangladesh Landmarks – REST-backed CRUD app
+# Bangladesh Landmarks Management Mobile App

 Flutter app for CSE489 that manages Bangladesh landmarks against the provided API (`https://labs.anontech.info/cse489/t3/api.php`).
 Auth is powered by Clerk, UI is Cupertino-styled, and data is cached offline with SQLite.